-This is a guest post from Patti Podnar, a writer, content strategist and member of the nDash Content Community.
+This post, “Is Ghostwriting Ethical?” is from Patti Podnar, a writer, content strategist, and member of the nDash Content Community.

 You won’t find this story in history books.
 Why not?
 Because it didn’t happen.
 Washington’s farewell speech was ghostwritten, a collaborative effort between James Madison, who wrote the first few paragraphs, and Alexander Hamilton, who penned the rest of the speech.
 And thus began a tradition that continues to this day.